oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/chad.md

 mixed legal system of civil and customary law

 ### 憲法
-- `history`: several previous; latest adopted by National Transitional Council 27 June 2023, approved by referendum 17 December, verified by Chad Supreme Court 28 December, promulgated 1 January 2024
+- `歷史`: several previous; latest adopted by National Transitional Council 27 June 2023, approved by referendum 17 December, verified by Chad Supreme Court 28 December, promulgated 1 January 2024
-- `amendments`: previous process: proposed as a revision by the president of the republic after a Council of Ministers (cabinet) decision or by the National Assembly; approval for consideration of a revision requires at least three-fifths majority vote by the Assembly; passage requires approval by referendum or at least two-thirds majority vote by the Assembly
+- `修正`: previous process: proposed as a revision by the president of the republic after a Council of Ministers (cabinet) decision or by the National Assembly; approval for consideration of a revision requires at least three-fifths majority vote by the Assembly; passage requires approval by referendum or at least two-thirds majority vote by the Assembly

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: both parents must be citizens of Chad
+- `血統公民身份`: both parents must be citizens of Chad
-- `dual citizenship recognized`: Chadian law does not address dual citizenship
+- `承認雙重國籍`: Chadian law does not address dual citizenship
-- `residency requirement for naturalization`: 15 years
+- `入籍的居留要求`: 15 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Mahamat Idriss DÉBY (since 6 May 2024)
+- `國家元首`: President Mahamat Idriss DÉBY (since 6 May 2024)
-- `head of government`: Prime Minister Allamaye HALINA (since 23 May 2024)
+- `政府首腦`: Prime Minister Allamaye HALINA (since 23 May 2024)
-- `cabinet`: Council of Ministers
+- `内閣`: Council of Ministers
-- `elections/appointments`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (no term limits); election last held on 6 May 2024 (next to be held NA)
+- `選舉/任命`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (no term limits); election last held on 6 May 2024 (next to be held NA)
-- `election results`: *2024: *Mahamat Idriss DÉBY elected president; percent of vote - Mahamat Idriss DÉBY (MPS) 61%, Succes MASRA (Transformers) 18.5%, Albert PADACKE 16.9%, other 3.6%*2021:* Lt.
+- `選舉結果`: *2024: *Mahamat Idriss DÉBY elected president; percent of vote - Mahamat Idriss DÉBY (MPS) 61%, Succes MASRA (Transformers) 18.5%, Albert PADACKE 16.9%, other 3.6%*2021:* Lt.
 Gen. Idriss DÉBY reelected transitional president; percent of vote - Lt.
 Gen. Idriss DÉBY (MPS) 79.3%, Pahimi PADACKET Albert (RNDT) 10.3%, Lydie BEASSEMDA (Party for Democracy and Independence) 3.2%, other 7.2%**
 **note**:  on 20 April 2021; President Idriss DÉBY died of injuries sustained following clashes between government forces and insurgents in northern Chad; following his death, Mahamat Idriss DÉBY , his son, took control of the country, established a Transitional Military Council which was dissolved in October 2022, and was elected president by popular vote in May 2024

 ### 立法部門
-- `description`: bicameral Parliament to replace unicameral National Assembly and to consist of:Senate - representing the Autonomous Communities - NA seats (members indirectly elected by electoral college of provincial and communal councilors for 6-year renewable terms)National Assembly NA seats (members directly elected by popular vote to serve 5-year renewable terms)
+- `描述`: bicameral Parliament to replace unicameral National Assembly and to consist of:Senate - representing the Autonomous Communities - NA seats (members indirectly elected by electoral college of provincial and communal councilors for 6-year renewable terms)National Assembly NA seats (members directly elected by popular vote to serve 5-year renewable terms)
-- `elections`: last held for National Assembly on 6 May 2011 (first elections for new Parliament expected in late 2024)
+- `選舉`: last held for National Assembly on 6 May 2011 (first elections for new Parliament expected in late 2024)
-- `election results`: 6 May 2011:  percent of vote by party - NA; seats by party - NA; composition - men 64, women 29, percent of women 31.2%
+- `選舉結果`: 6 May 2011:  percent of vote by party - NA; seats by party - NA; composition - men 64, women 29, percent of women 31.2%
 **note**:  the Transitional Military Council dissolved the National Assembly in September 2021 and replaced it with the National Transitional Council (CNT) in October 2022; the CNT serves as an interim parliament for the country and is tasked with preparations for elections in late 2024

 ### 司法部門
-- `highest court(s)`: Supreme Court (consists of the chief justice, 3 chamber presidents, and 12 judges or councilors and divided into 3 chambers); Supreme Council of the Judiciary (consists of the Judiciary president, vice president and 13 members)
+- `最高法院`: Supreme Court (consists of the chief justice, 3 chamber presidents, and 12 judges or councilors and divided into 3 chambers); Supreme Council of the Judiciary (consists of the Judiciary president, vice president and 13 members)
-- `judge selection and term of office`: Supreme Court chief justice selected by the president; councilors - 8 designated by the president and 7 by the speaker of the National Assembly; chief justice and councilors appointed for life; Supreme Council of the Judiciary - with the exception of the Judiciary president and vice president, members are elected for single renewable 4-year terms
+- `法官遴選和任期`: Supreme Court chief justice selected by the president; councilors - 8 designated by the president and 7 by the speaker of the National Assembly; chief justice and councilors appointed for life; Supreme Council of the Judiciary - with the exception of the Judiciary president and vice president, members are elected for single renewable 4-year terms
-- `subordinate courts`: High Court of Justice; Courts of Appeal; tribunals; justices of the peace
+- `下級法院`: High Court of Justice; Courts of Appeal; tribunals; justices of the peace

 ### 政黨
 Chadian Convention for Peace and Development or CTPDFederation Action for the Republic or FARNational Rally for Development and Progress or Viva-RNDPNational Union for Democracy and Renewal or UNDRParty for Unity and Reconstruction or PURPatriotic Salvation Movement or MPS Rally for Democracy and Progress or RDPRally of Chadian Nationalists/Awakening or RNDT/Le ReveilSocial Democratic Party for a Change-over of Power or PDSAUnion for Democracy and the Republic or UDRUnion for Renewal and Democracy or URDTransformers*_issue_**_issue_*